Call

 As a result, Cooper did not aggressively challenge some of the state’s evidence in that case, such as the discrepancy between the autopsy report and eyewitness statements.
 If he had been more assertive, Sirhan might not be in prison today, fifty years after the fact.

-So, do not just look at the years of experience that a St. Paul felony attorney posts on a website.
+Do not just look at the years of experience a St. Paul felony attorney lists on a website.
 Ask how many criminal cases the attorney has handled.

 The experience factor affects this next inquiry as well.
 Not to dogpile on Cooper, but many divorce and other attorneys are in the profession largely for the money.
 St. Paul felony attorneys, on the other hand, are committed to upholding individual rights and stopping government overreaches.
 That’s the kind of fighter you want in your corner.